NDAXlO/slate/source/includes/accounts/_api_accts_user_generatetradeactivityreport.md

 A user with Trading permission can only generate reports for accounts with which he is associated; a user with Operator permission can generate reports for accounts associated with others.

 The Trade Activity Report is delivered as a comma-separated (CSV) file.
-For specific CSV formatting information, see the APEX Extract CSV Data Dictionary, available from AlphaPoint.
+For specific CSV formatting information, see the APEX Extract CSV Data Dictionary, available from NDAX.

 ### Request